 M and A, Central Asia

-hey all, just got back from a training and hit the ground running with back to back weddings and a really important team meeting as we look to the next year and some change of foci. i could use your pr on a few things:
+"Hey all, just got back from a training and hit the ground running with back to back weddings and a really important team meeting as we look to the next year and some change of foci.
+I could use your prayer on a few things:

-- with the conference and traveling i let my dedicated times with Abba fall to the wayside and i'm suffering sp1r1tually for it. wrestling with some personal stuff.
+- with the conference and traveling I let my dedicated times with Abba fall to the wayside and i'm suffering spiritually for it.

-- still working to get the wrestling club off the ground but hiccups keep slowing things down. please be prying for me to be able to get it kicked off starting sept and wisdom for what to do/how much time to give to the climbing side of things.
+- still working to get the sports club off the ground but hiccups keep slowing things down.
+Please be praying for me to be able to get it kicked off and wisdom for how much time to give to it

 At this point, the region (for a variety of reasons, not just ISIS) seems to be getting worse and worse, making engagement in these countries difficult to project.
 The situation has caused strategists to rethink how we engage these peoples with the Good News.
 They are now considering training programs for leaders at sites that are in near culture countries that are currently more stable.
 Remote training, engagement through media and social media, as well as engagement in PG populated areas outside of their home countries seem to be the most viable strategies under the current circumstances.

 Extremism is still the small minority of this faith.
-The great majority of people that follow this faith are not violent, but peaceful for the most part.
-In fact, the extremism of ISIS in particular, is causing them to ask questions about their own faith, cracking the door open for an openness to the Good News.
-Please pray that what the enemy has certainly planned for evil, that the Father would accomplish His good and perfect will.
+The great majority of people that follow Islam are not violent, but peaceful for the most part.
+In fact, the extremism of ISIS in particular is causing them to ask questions about their own faith, cracking the door open for an openness to the Good News.
+Please pray that what the enemy has certainly planned for evil, that the Father would accomplish His good and perfect will."

 Please continue to mention this - as different partners train more coaches and develop strategies to people and communities, help disciple children and teenagers and to help correct the problem of fatherlessness.

-We trained in country - there were some PE teachers from the school who highly appreciated the training and said “I have been a PE teacher for last many years but for the first time I learned how I can use the opportunity God has given me to transform the young lives” Our young trainers are very excited and passionate to train more coaches, PE teachers and athletes to broaden the impact.
+We trained in country - there were some PE teachers from the school who highly appreciated the training and said, "I have been a PE teacher for the last many years but for the first time I learned how I can use the opportunity God has given me to transform the young lives."
+Our young trainers are very excited and passionate to train more coaches, PE teachers, and athletes to broaden the impact.

 When these kinds of threats are higher, fears grow, and not many people go out unless it's necessary.
 But when things are a bit more stable for periods of time, people quickly resume life as “normal” (or as normal as it can be).
 As far as work and business overall, things continue, and people and companies just learn to adapt, adjust, or change things quickly as needed.
 In this country, it seems many are questioning their faith and beliefs, and most people we know are horrified and long for the violence to end.
 This facilitates great opportunities for the Truth to impact and change lives, and despite the distance, I have been able to continue these powerful conversations.

-Pray for peace but maybe more than that, pray that God's people will rise up boldly to shine against such darkness -- that we will be seen as different, and that peace will be seen through those who follow the Man, Jesus.
+Pray for peace but maybe more than that, pray that God's people will rise up boldly to shine against such darkness -- that we will be seen as different, and that peace will be seen through those who follow Jesus."